The dangers lurking in our cupboardsPosted on: 17 April 2020 by Sarah Brewer

 - If you do eat food that is gone off you will most probably start to feel sick and then vomit and your body will rid itself of the food.
 Any concerns consult a medical practitioner

 Are you a food hoarder?
 Do you ignore sell by dates?
-Let us know in the comment section below or in 50connect forums.
+Let us know in the comment section below.